Scientific Interests:

 Eylene Pirez Photographer and Scientist

-William Johnson Halstrom Academy, Science Teacher (last known location)
+William Johnson (Halstrom Academy, Science Teacher, last known location)

 Shuoguang Liu University of Chicago, Graduate Student

-Takeru Hayashi UCLA, Junior Development Engineer
+Takeru Hayashi UCLA, Research and Development Engineer II

 Support: